 MU: Marcus and I struggled a bit in the beginning to figure out what we could do with our available locations.
-The scene where Samus delivers the baby Metroid had always been an iconic part of the Metroid series so we used that as a starting point.
-Then we decided if Samus was a legend and always had her helmet on most people (like the original players of the first game) thought she was a guy.
+The scene where Samus delivers the baby Metroid had always been an iconic part of the Metroid series, so we used that as a starting point.
+Then we decided if Samus was a legend and always had her helmet on, most people (like the original players of the first game) thought she was a guy.

 We decided to base our sketch surrounding this idea that Samus was a very competent, intelligent warrior and poked fun at the scientists not taking her seriously after finding out she was a woman.
-While giving direction to Kelly as she played Samus I felt a very stern no nonsense almost military demeanor needed to be her basis for characterization.
+While giving direction to Kelly as she played Samus, I felt a very stern no nonsense almost military demeanor needed to be her basis for characterization.
 Someone that tough doesn’t mess around.
-Since really no live action film had been done for Samus I felt I could take some creative liberties while still honoring Samus’ character.
+Since really no live action film had been done for Samus, I felt I could take some creative liberties while still honoring Samus’ character.

 JM: My main job was just improv one liners here and there.
 90% of them were nerd references.
 10% of them made it in the final product.
 I am not bitter about that…at all.

 SS: Kelly played a no-nonsense Samus in the movie, which I feel she executed reasonably.
-What was it like playing the star of the movie and how do you feel about Samus and her characterisation?
+What was it like playing the star of the movie and how do you feel about Samus and her characterization?

 KJ: It was pretty fun to play as Samus.
 The costume looked even more fantastic than it used to, though it was somewhat difficult to move around in.
 Since the costume was about 3 years old, it was getting a little bit tired and a few pieces wanted to come off occasionally.
 Near the end of production I was really tired of wearing it; it was fun but tiring.

-I thought the character of Samus was written pretty accurately; I mean if I had just gone through a bunch of killing and evading death from various space monsters, the last thing I’d want is not to be taken seriously by the first human beings I’ve seen in awhile.
+I thought the character of Samus was written pretty accurately; I mean, if I had just gone through a bunch of killing and evading death from various space monsters, the last thing I’d want is not to be taken seriously by the first human beings I’ve seen in awhile.